This topic is given its own section for a couple of

 = 1 isocline the tangents will always have a slope of 1, on the

-= -2 isocline the tangents will always have a slope of -2, etc. Below is a few tangents put in for each
+= -2 isocline the tangents will always have a slope of -2, etc. Below are a few tangents put in for each

 of these isoclines.